nikitavoloboev/data/docs/looking-back/2022/2022-november.md

 One thing I am happy I did is make a [code](https://github.com/nikitavoloboev/code) repo which I use to share reproduction or general pieces of code.
 Maybe I will sync certain files or folders to GitHub Gists with some kind of bidrectional sync.
 Don't want to manage separate gists as I want to avoid having to go to UI to edit gists once they are published.
 Code should always be source of truth especially when it's on my file system because I can write scripts etc. for it to automate various things easily.

+-- 21

+2022 for me has been described best for me by [Louis CK's standup](https://www.youtube.com/watch?v=Y_-1l_SlA7c).

+Trying to get to first release of [LA](../../ideas/learn-anything.md) soon.

+One thing that helps me not lose hope is that I am actually lucky.
+I am not mobilized for any war.
+I am not in prison.
+My home is not being bombed by anyone.
+I even have some food to eat.

+So yes.
+Can't be sad.
+Back to working. 😾